Basic Training—8th Week

 “Depends on whether or not you like smut,” said Merrimack with a smile.
 They all chuckled.

-“Lieutenant Sura was just giving us a bit of intel,” said Kel Black, Secnd Platoon’s lieutenant.
-Merrimack looked at her expectantly.
+“Lieutenant Sura was just giving us a bit of intel,” said Kel Black, Second Platoon’s lieutenant.
+Merrimack turned to look at Lieutant Sura expectantly.

-Typically, mission briefing and additional training was conducted after basic was complete.
+Typically, mission briefing and additional training was conducted after basic was completed.
 The fact that command was trying to mission prep their totally green company before anyone had graduated was an alarming sign.

 “Why the rush?”
 Merimack asked.
-“The Firsst Army hasn’t entered Llael yet.
-Hammer Company haven’t even started weapon specialization training.
-We won’t even be covering warjack coordination, they’re supposed to get that prior to deployment.”
+“The First Army hasn’t entered Llael yet.
+Hammer Company haven’t even started special weapons training.
+We won’t even get to cover warjack coordination, they’re supposed to get that prior to deployment.”

 Merrimack’s uneasiness increased.
 Were they about to turn Hammer Company into cannon fodder just to have good numbers on the line?

 “We’ve still got four more weeks with these boys,” said Lieutenant Reynolds.
 “They’re already shooting straight, they know basic maneuvers and navigational training starts next week.
 We’ll make them ready,” he stated confidently.
 Merrimack wished he shared Reynolds’ certainty.
 They would be competent at graduation, sure, but that was not the same as being ready for hard combat.

 “Dropouts have been a bit higher than average,” Lieutenant Webster said with concern.
 “I hope we don’t walk out of here in a month with half a company.”

 “Hammer Company will get filled out with vets before deployment.
 It won’t be pure green,” said Lieutenant Linwood, Third Platoon’s CO.
 “Besides, attrition tends to decrease once they get guns in their hands.
 Numbers should hold steady now that they’ve got something to keep them excited.”